About the conference

 The conference is open to all, and is an excellent opportunity for professionals to connect, discuss and debate together in order to help shape the research library of the 21st century.

-The Call for Papers for RLUK24 is now open – see further details below – and the deadline for submissions is Friday 1 December.
+The call for papers for RLUK27 is now open – see further details below – and the deadline for submissions is Monday 26 October, 17:00 (GMT).
 Any submissions received after this date will not be accepted.

 Call for papers

-RLUK24 is an open, international conference.
-We welcome submissions from all colleagues who share our commitment to reshape scholarship and the role of the research library, and we look forward to hearing from a range of voices that will challenge, disrupt and inspire us.
+RLUK27 is an international conference, open to all.
+We welcome submissions from all colleagues who share our commitment to reshape scholarship and the role of the research library.
+We look forward to hearing from a range of voices that will challenge, disrupt and inspire us.

 The main conference themes will include, but are not limited to, the following: